-''' Example: $client = New-Object System.Net.WebClient;$client.Credentials = New-Object System.Net.NetworkCredential($creds.userName,$creds.userPWD);$uri = New-Object System.Uri($creds.publishUrl + "/InRuleLicense.xml");$client.UploadFile($uri, "$pwd\InRuleLicense.xml"); $client = New-Object System.Net.WebClient;$client.Credentials = New-Object System.Net.NetworkCredential($creds.userName,$creds.userPWD);$uri = New-Object System.Uri($creds.publishUrl + "/InRuleLicense.xml");$client.UploadFile($uri, "LICENSE_FILE_ABSOLUTE_PATH") '''
+''' Example: $client = New-Object System.Net.WebClient;$client.Credentials = New-Object System.Net.NetworkCredential($creds.userName,$creds.userPWD);$uri = New-Object System.Uri($creds.publishUrl + "/InRuleLicense.xml");$client.UploadFile($uri, '''

+'''

+"$pwd\InRuleLicense.xml");

+$client = New-Object System.Net.WebClient;$client.Credentials = New-Object

+System.Net.NetworkCredential($creds.userName,$creds.userPWD);$uri = New-Object

+System.Uri($creds.publishUrl + "/InRuleLicense.xml");$client.UploadFile($uri,

+"LICENSE_FILE_ABSOLUTE_PATH")

+'''

-3.3.5 Rule Services Solution for Dynamics 365
+3.3.5 InRule Solution for Dynamics 365

 At this point, all of the Azure Requirements are met.
-The Azure Service bus should be listening for incoming communication from Dynamics.
-We must now setup Dynamics, which can be done in one of two ways:
+The Azure Relay should be listening for incoming communication from Dynamics.
+We must now setup Dynamics, which can be done with either an AppSource Deployment or a PowerShell Deployment.
+If trying to deploy a previous version of the Dynamics solution, the PowerShell Deployment must be used.

-- AppSource Deployment -- You can install the Rule Services Solution through Microsoft AppSource.
-The InRule AppSource listing can be found by going to AppSource and searching for InRule.
-Proceed to Step 4 in the following instructions after installing from AppSource. - 2.
-PowerShell Deployment -- You can follow the guide below to deploy the Dynamics package via PowerShell script. - Important: You only need to deploy the Rule Services Solution by one of the two above methods.
+- 2. AppSource Deployment -- You can install the InRule Solution through Microsoft AppSource.
+The InRule listing can be found here in the Microsoft AppSource.
+Once the solution is deployed, you can proceed to Configuring the InRule Solution in Dynamics - 3.
+PowerShell Deployment -- You can follow the guide below to deploy the Dynamics package via PowerShell script.
+This is required if deploying a previous version of the Dynamics solution and relies on the resources from the Integration Framework zip file outlined in the section Optional Resource Files - Important: You only need to deploy the InRule Solution by one of the two above methods.
 Doing both is unnecessary. - Important: Only deploy the solution using one of the two above methods.
-Do not manually import included solution files. - 1: Navigate to the '\DynamicsDeployment' directory:
+Do not manually import included solution files.

+1: Navigate to the '\DynamicsDeployment' directory: